 Jonathan Nolan Bio

-Jonathan Nolan (born 6 June 1976) is a British and American screenwriter and producer known for his work across film and television.
-He created the CBS science-fiction series Person of Interest and co-created the HBO series Westworld; his work includes multiple collaborations with his brother, director Christopher Nolan.
+Jonathan Nolan (born 6 June 1976) is a British and American screenwriter and producer known for shaping ambitious, brainy stories across film and prestige television.
+He created the CBS science fiction series Person of Interest (2011–2016) and co-created the HBO science fiction and Western series Westworld (2016–2022) with his wife, Lisa Joy.
+Nolan has long worked alongside his brother, film director Christopher Nolan, contributing to some of the most acclaimed genre films of the twenty-first century.

 Early Life and Background